 Meat Market is one of these slacker bands that should be way more famous.
 Their new LP, Dig Deep, is excellent news for this sub-genre, proving that it is as fun as when it started.
 This album is logically full of hits, including "Floor" "What's It Like" and "Dig Deep".
 Anyone who cares about partying, pizza and beer should listen to this album, a killer that should be included in the upcoming books dealing with slacker rock'n'roll.

 Best English LP of 2016

 The duo originated from London released his 3rd LP this year, and as always, it is damn good!
-Something in it reminds us of the Velvet Underground, plus, Ultimate Painting always proved to know how to be groovy.
+Something in it reminds us of the Velvet Underground, plus, Ultimate Painting has always proved to know how to be groovy.
 This LP intends to get as close to pop perfection as possible.
-Many songs deserved to be listed as "what to teach in music school", because it's simply made, perfectly crafted and haute voltige.
+Many songs deserved to be listed as "what to teach in music school," because it's simply made, perfectly crafted and haute voltige.